AccelerationConsortium/CMC/workflow_code/readme.md

 <h1> Main Workflow Code </h1>

 This directory contains the files that were used to gather the CMC data using the North-Cytation system.
 They cannot be run without the North-Cytation code (https://github.com/owen-melville/North-Cytation)

-- <b> cmc_shared.py </b> contains common workflow elements
-- <b> cmc_repeats.py </b> workflow for collecting timepoint, assay and measurement variation data
-- <b> cmc_rough_refined.py </b> contains common workflow elements
+- The <b>workflows</b> directory contains the workflow code that is used by the North-Cytation system to run the experiments.

-The analysis directory contains the analytical code and the combinations used for the different experimental sets.
+- The <b>analysis</b> directory contains the code used to plan the experiments.

-The status directory contains the input state files for some of the experiments (Not all of these were saved).
+- The <b>status</b> directory contains the physical input state files used by the robot to run the experiments (Not all of these were saved).

-The logs directory contains the experimental logs for some of the experiments (Not all of these were saved).
+- The <b>logs</b> directory contains the experimental logs for some of the experiments (Not all of these were saved).